Ankit5kumar/Ankit5kumar/README.md

 - 👋 Hi, I’m Ankit_kumar
-- 👀 I’m interested in python ,java and other technology such as AI & ML ,flutter, js .
+- 👀 I’m learning JavaScript and node js to develope backend .
-- 🌱 I’m currently learning Javascript
+-
 - 💞️ I’m looking for to collaborate with developers on real_world projects
 - 📫 How to reach me